 It is recognized that Firefighters are on probationary status for one year from date of hire.
-Captains and Battalion Chiefs are on probationary status for one year from date of promotion.
+The probationary period may be extended at the discretion of the Fire Chief for the same length of time as the probationary employee has been absent due to bona fide illness or other legitimate reason.
+The probationary employee shall maintain his/her probationary rate of pay until the employee has successfully completed the probationary period.
 Disciplinary measures including discharge for failure to meet standards for such employees shall not be subject to the grievance procedure or to the limitations indicated in Section 10.1 above.